Annual School Report

 Chemistry

-Gen Chem did the turn a Penny to Gold Lab, Burning Cheetos, Whoosh bottle, Hand on fire demonstration, double displacement labs, Mystery white powder lab, and the mini mole rocket lab.
+- Gen Chem did fun hands-on lab investigations and demonstrations: turn pennies to gold Lab, burning Cheetos, sacrificing gummy bears, Whoosh bottle, hand on fire demonstration, double displacement labs, and mystery white powder lab.

 Environmental Systems